Deaths and Burials

 Genealogists will not find a tombstone for every ancestor.
 Some people were too poor to afford a stone for their family member's grave.
 In other cases, the inscriptions on the stones have been eroded through time, the stones are missing or the cemetery no longer exists.

 Library and Archives Canada holds many copies of cemetery indexes.
-Many of these publications are available through inter-institutional loan.
+Find out what options are available on our

 - cemetery Brantford;